tibeal/fieloelrmassupdate/Instalation/ELRplusPRP/InstallGuide.md

 - **Look & Feel - Themes**: The only one available
 - **Template**: Header + Footer

+After that, still in the Sites tab create some pages.
+We suggest creating the following pages from it's models:

+- **FieloPLT**
+ - Contact Us
+ - F.A.Q.s
+ - Login & Register
+ - My Profile

 ## 6. Program Configuration CMS

 In the Programs tab go to: